robosina/CVEDIA-RT-SDK/tutorials/custom_yolov5_model.md

 # Loading a custom YoloV5 model

+## Getting started
+If you're unfamiliar with CVEDIA-RT or some of the terminology in this document, check out our [Quickstart guide](https://docs.cvedia.com/quickstart.html)

+To learn more about the built-in scripting capability and configuration files, check out the [Scripting introduction](https://docs.cvedia.com/scripting/introduction.html)

 ## Supported models
 There are numerous implementations of YoloV5.
 CVEDIA-RT currently supports the models created by https://github.com/ultralytics/yolov5.